kt3k/DCSA/README.md

 # What is it?

-DCSA is the design pattern dedicated for frontend programming.
+DCSA is the design pattern for frontend engineering.
 It aims to serve as an alternative to the traditional MVC pattern.

 DCSA consists of 4 separate parts.
 Each stands for as follows.